ashutoshmjain/gita/src/thought.md

 ---

-Size was important - to attain the threshold for training human brain.
-Text was ultimate challenge to most exquisite neural network - evolved over millions of iterations.
+Size was important - to attain the minimum threshold for training human brain.
+Text was ultimate challenge to most exquisite neural network.
 Words must be written in every possible context.
 New words were created to capture the finest of emotions, and subtleties of human behavior -  and to capture that mysterious "unexplained" beyond mortal cognition.
 Language had an uncompromising syntax - to convey exact meaning in an unfettered written format - to make good for the lack of facial expressions.
 But more importantly, unlike `Vedas`, the intent was to make it people's scripture - as addictively consuming as the reality itself - that once started, must be finished to last page - an unforgettable perma-layer of foundational thoughts (`Sanskaras`). `Dwaipayana` knew there was nothing more engrossing than the reality itself.
 He thus dedicated his divine vantage into scribing a full copy of history - first such attempt ever.

 And as if technical challenges were trivial - the quest was to determine the righteous !
 As many conflicting views existed as the pair of eyes to look at.
 Who would determine the right path, and why should everyone subscribe to singular nature of truth ?
 The value must be universally visible irrespective of cast, creed, traits or the nature of work.
 The accrual (and exchange) of information must be permission-less and controls fully decentralized. `Bramh` could only deliver the schema to carry such information - the knowledge must be impregnated by `Vishnu` himself - one only, open, decentralized, complete and permissionless - yet unexpressed - the singular underlying bridge to creation (`Srishti`[^srishti]).